 Which schools can my child go to?

 If you want your child to go to a state school, then the best place to start is the ‘schools information pack’ provided by your local authority.
-A quick online search should lead you to something like this example from Leeds.gov, and your local library will have a printed copy.
+A quick online search should lead you to this, and your local library will have a printed copy.
 The schools information pack usually includes: where to find more information about schools in your area, how to apply for a school place and how to make an appeal.

 Are all state schools the same?